Skip to content

 3. The model streams assistant text and/or tool calls.

-4. Tool calls are executed through the tool system, except sub_agent, which is handled specially.
+4. Tool calls are executed through the tool system, except sub_agent, which is handled specially in the loop.

 5. Tool results are appended to history.